bparanj/coding-skill/_posts/2019-12-26-how-to-solve-new-problems-during-coding-interview.md

 excerpt: In this article we will discuss the strategy to use when you have to solve a new problem that you've never solved before.
 ---

+Solving programming problems requires two skills:

+1. The design of algorithms
+2. The implementation of algorithms

+The design of algorithms consists of problem solving and mathematical thinking.
+This demands skills for analyzing problems and solving them creatively.
+An algorithm must be both correct and efficient and the core of the problem is often about inventing an efficient algorithm.

+Theoretical knowledge of algorithms is an important prerequisite to design algorithms.
+Typically, a solution to a problem is a combination of well-known techniques and new insights.

+The implementation of algorithms requires good programming skills.
+The solution must be tested using a set of test cases.
+The implmentation must be correct to pass all the test cases.

+Coding style must be straightforward and concise.
+The programs are short - usually less than 50 lines of code.

 ## Algorithmic Problem Solving

 In this article we will discuss the strategy to use when you have to solve a new problem that you've never solved before.